ChristofLauriers/AkkaMjrTwo/GameEngine/README.md

 This project contains the game engine of the dice game and handles all game commands & messages.
 This is the heart of the game.
 It represents the write side of the CQRS pattern.
-This project uses Akka.NET Persistence as event sourcing provider.
+This project uses Akka.NET Persistence as event sourcing provider and SQL Server as event store.

 ## Architecture